vignesh-gunda/DBMS_Project/Architecture.md

 #### USER AUTHENTICATION:
 1. Login page
   - users as well as vendors
-1. Register page
+2. Register page
   - users as well as vendors

-1. Forgot Password page
+3. Forgot Password page

 #### USER PROFILE:
 1. Orders
 1. Cart

 #### User Dashboard
-1. Home page - search bar, navbar, images and beautification
+1. Home page
+   - search bar, navbar, images and beautification
+2. Item wise pages
-1. Item wise pages: eg: shoes, clothes etc
+   -  shoes, clothes etc.
-1. Each product will have its own viewing page
+3. Each product will have its own viewing page

 #### Vendor dashboard:
 Form to fill for what item to sell and details for the same.